Xtra (film): Soundtrack

-The songs are composed by Bapu-Ramana.
-The film features three remixed songs: "Vangamaku", "Le Le Le Naaraja" and "Masaka Masaka".
+The film's soundtrack comprised of nine songs in total.
+The songs were composed by Bapu—Ramana and sung by Durga and Chitram Basha.
+The film features three remixed songs: "Vangamaku" by Veturi from Driver Ramudu (1979), "Le Le Le Naaraja" from Prema Nagar (1971) and "Masaka Masaka" from Devudu Chesina Manushulu (1973) by Acharya Aatreya.
+Bapu-Ramana composed "Oo Le Le", a peppy number after getting inspired from "Aoura Laila" from the movie Veedevadandi Babu and "Chinnamma Chilakamma" bit composed by A. R. Rahman, from the movie Meenaxi: A Tale of Three Cities.
+The composer duo also used a devotional song "Nee Paadamula Nirathamu Nammithini" of Lord Venkateswara.
+The audio rights of this film were acquired by a private music label company 'XTRA Audio.

 Reception

 A critic from The Hindu wrote that "But what this film tells is that a girl who walks out from a person's life should patch up with him and a young man, who loves a girl older in age, should retract his steps".
 A critic from Idlebrain.com wrote that "This is an out-and-out adult film which is strictly recommended for desperate men who want to have fun".
 A critic from IANS wrote that "His [Veeru K's] latest Telugu presentation "Xtra is a substandard offering".
 A critic from Full Hyderabad wrote that "Though sounding like a B-grade flick, this one is not for those cheap lechers, skin-show lovers or deperate guys".
 A critic from Indiaglitz wrote that "Director Veeru is under illusions.
 He knows what he has got into and goes the whole hog with it.
 The sad part is he may have the last laugh".